-Similarly, the NPV for MoTuF method and the factory designed as a fully mechanized plant processes canna/Dioscorea sp tubers is IDR (-497,287,127) as shown in Table 6
+Similarly, the NPV for MoTuF method and the factory designed as a fully mechanized plant processes canna/Dioscorea sp tubers is IDR (-497,287,127) as shown in Table 6 indicating that investment values for building and machinery/equipments is much higher than net profits obtained.
+Hence, the production of MoTuF for canna is not feasible in such plant design.

-[†] NCF: net cash flow, i: Discount rate, in the present research it is 15% in line with current interest rate of bank loans and n is working periods.
+NCF: net cash flow, i: Discount rate, in the present research it is 15% in line with current interest rate of bank loans and n is working periods.